jimhigson/oboe.js-website/content/why.md

 Step outside the trade-off between big and small JSON
 ---------------------------------------------

-Oftentimes there is a tradeoff using traditional REST clients:
+There is often a tradeoff using traditional REST clients:

 * Request too much data at once and the application is unresponsive because each request takes some time to download.